Today is the 46th anniversary of my entry into the US Navy.

 Long Story Long

 Our boot camp company commander was preparing us for a BIG DEAL inspection that would happen the next day.
 75 of us tried to follow his instructions in laying out our locker items in a precise manner on our racks (beds).
-We were yet to leave Worm Island for the other side of boot camp at the NTC – Naval Training Command – in San Diego.
+We had yet to leave Worm Island for the other side of boot camp at the NTC – Naval Training Command – in San Diego.
 This must have been in late January or early February, 1973.
+This was a long time ago.

 At the end of that long day – when Commander Hicks had squared away each of us, in turn, he directed us to put everything back in our lockers and be ready to get it all out first thing the next morning and lay everything out just as it was, currently, on our racks.